nila27/study/Operating System/Windows/Kernel Mode/02.Programming/04.IRP/ReadMe.txt

 IRP(I/O Request Packet)

+IRP is allocated by the managers(I/O Manager, P&P Manager, Power Manager) or driver to another driver

 If you allocate IRP, must specify how many I/O stack locations need to be allocated with the IRP.